trapexit/mergerfs/mkdocs/docs/faq/usage_and_functionality.md

 # Usage and Functionality

+## What should mergerfs NOT be used for?

+* Situations where you need large amounts of contiguous space beyond that available on any singular device.
+Such as putting 10GiB a file on 2 6GiB filesystems.
+* databases: Even if the database stored data in separate files (mergerfs wouldn't offer much otherwise) the higher latency of the indirection will harm performance.
+Though if it is a sqlite3 database then its likely fine.
+* VM images: For the same reasons as databases.
+VM images are accessed very aggressively and mergerfs will introduce a lot of extra latency.
+* As replacement for RAID: mergerfs is just for pooling branches.
+If you need device performance aggregation or high availability you should stick with RAID.
+However, it is fine to put a filesystem which is on a RAID setup in mergerfs.

+**However, if using [passthrough](../config/passthrough.md) the performance related issues above are less likely to be a concern.
+Best to do testing for your specific use case.**

 ## What happens when file paths overlap?

 It depends on the situation and the configuration of mergerfs.
 The